-A second distribution center specializing in temperature-sensitive deliveries is in Reno, Nevada.
+A second distribution center specializing in temperature-sensitive deliveries is in Reno, Nev.
 Its location allows UPS to ship to the western half of the United States within a two-day period.

 "If Reno goes down, we can process the redirected orders," Mascio says.

 The Suwanee healthcare distribution facility is equipped with: two backup generators; cold storage capabilities for 2-8°C; frozen storage of -30 and -20°C; and 24-hour security and temperature-monitoring systems.
 It also houses a Drug Enforcement Agency-compliant cage for controlled substances.

 The facility is staffed with on-site quality assurance and regulatory compliance experts and employees regularly update their skills to stay on top of new regulations.

 "Our employees go through rigorous training and retraining," Mascio says.
 "Every two months, they're retrained on their work instructions.
 There's no wiggle room."

 The healthcare peak season spans May to mid-September.
 The rush is primarily for vaccines to cover back-to-school immunization requirements and flu season preparations.
 The Suwanee healthcare facility doubles its workforce to meet demands--a spike from 4,000 orders a day during off-peak times to 10,000 orders a day during peak season.

 Hundreds of insulated shipping containers are fitted with the proper arrangement of temperature-controlling cooling bricks.
 The containers roll down tracks to a refrigerated area, where employees fulfill orders.